 Veteran Newspaper Editor Nancy Barnes Named NPR's Top News Executive

 NPR CEO Jarl Mohn has named Nancy Barnes, a veteran newspaper editor, as the network's permanent chief news executive, NPR announced Tuesday.
-Barnes fills a nearly year-long vacancy that was triggered by allegations of sexual harassment against NPR's former news head, Michael Oreskes.
+Barnes fills a nearly yearlong vacancy that was triggered by the firing of Michael Oreskes, NPR's former news head, over allegations of sexual harassment.

 Barnes is currently the executive editor at the Houston Chronicle and also leads newsrooms at the Hearst Corp.'s other Texas newspapers.
 She will take over as NPR's senior vice president for news and editorial director on Nov.
 28. She previously led the Minneapolis Star Tribune, earning acclaim and national awards for and at each paper.

-Barnes, who is 57 years old, will fill the job once held by Oreskes, the former New York Times and Associated Press newsroom executive whom Mohn ousted in November 2017 after accusations surfaced against Oreskes of past sexual harassment.
+Barnes, 57, will fill the job once held by Oreskes, the former New York Times and Associated Press newsroom executive whom Mohn ousted in November 2017 after accusations surfaced against Oreskes of past sexual harassment.
 Two female journalists at NPR had filed complaints of sexual harassment against Oreskes.
 Their allegations became public after two additional female journalists alleged Oreskes sexually harassed them when they were exploring job prospects at the The New York Times when Oreskes was a top editor there two decades ago.

 The complaints that led to Oreskes' departure came amid a national outcry and a media crisis over sexual harassment by male figures in the industry.
 Among the figures who have been forced out of their jobs are some of the most prominent men in media: the heads of Fox News and CBS Corp., and numerous TV news stars including Bill O'Reilly, Matt Lauer and Charlie Rose.
 Oreskes issued a statement offering a general public apology for his conduct.